 Over the past couple of months, the team has been busy working on PCI-DSS related projects.
 Since 2010, we’ve been in touch with Control Case International, an international QSA based in Virgina, USA, that has its center of excellence in Mumbai, India to serve the ME and Asia Regions.

 Back in 2010, nobody really cared too much about PCI-DSS.
 We’ve heard it bandied around our clients, and after researching on it, decided as a company to move forward with it as one of our core services.
-The first thing we did was to solidify our relationship with Control Case, and took over as country representatives in Malaysia and any surrounding countries where they did not have local presence.
+The first thing we did was to clarify our agreement with Control Case.
+While remaining independent of their audit, reports and opinion, we also want to know how they work so that we can assist our customers better in our project management services.
+Things like submission of evidences format, scheduling, expectation setting and budgeting were just as critical as the actual audit performed by the QSA.
 We then trained and shadowed Control Case on assignments, eventually building up the technical skill base for consultancy and advisory work.

 PCI-DSS isn’t rocket science.
 Neither is it a stroll in the park.
 But with proper planning, understanding and project management, you will be able to navigate PCI-DSS without breaking the bank.